-- NQF received 25 comments on the draft report from eight NQF member organizations and 17 members of the public during the extended 60-day commenting period.
-These comments were discussed at the June 26 post-comment meeting and addressed three themes. - Theme 1 Consideration of disparities during measure development a commenter highlighted that the submission contained a limited description of the diversity within study samples and the measure was not explicit about the inclusion of marginalized communities in the development of the measure. - In response, the developer plans to include additional descriptions of disparity considerations during measure development in future published manuscripts about this measure. - The developer also acknowledged that the inclusion of researchers of color in the measure development team might have led to a different result during measure development. - o The Committee had no concerns regarding this theme or to the developer's response. - Theme 2 Capturing pregnancy intendedness commenters noted that the measure does not account for situations where the patient would like to become pregnant, nor are there questions about pregnancy intendedness, so that the measure cannot assess the patient-centeredness of visits where contraception is not desired. - In response, the developer explained that this measure is not meant to capture pregnancy intendedness.
-Rather, it is meant to focus only on visits where contraception is discussed in relation to preventing pregnancy. - The Committee generally agreed with this response, but also expressed interest in the development of another measure to capture pregnancy intendedness. - The Committee highlighted that the high rate of unintended pregnancies in the U.S. signals an opportunity to improve counseling for pregnancy intendedness, which is especially important due to its influence on pregnancy outcomes. - Theme 3 Utility of survey questions commenters also noted that question four of the measure, which asks whether patients received enough information to make the best decision about their birth control method, implies that providers hold all knowledge and expertise needed for a patient to make their 'best' decision and that this perspective is not patient centered. - In its response, the developer reported that during testing, the final question of the survey/instrument was determined to be important for the purposes of the measure. - The developer demonstrated that during measure testing, participants were answering the question from their own perspective and not from an externally defined standard, multiple stakeholders signaled that the question was important to assessing patient-centeredness, and that the question captured an important aspect of measuring quality from a patient's perspective. - The developer highlighted that the measure is meant to assess the patient's perspective and the primary aim of the question is not focused on the content of the visit, but rather the patient's understanding of their ability to make the 'best' decision. - The Committee had no concerns regarding this theme or to the developer's response.
+#3543 Patient-Centered Contraceptive Counseling (PCCC) Although the Committee felt that there were limited data for this measure, it also agreed that further evaluating usability during a maintenance review would be more appropriate.
+The measure passed on usability.
+5. Related and Competing Measures This measure is related to NQF #2903 Contraceptive Care - Most & Moderately Effective Methods and NQF #2904 Contraceptive Care - Access to LARC.
+It serves as a balancing measure to address concerns regarding provider coercion in contraceptive method selection.
+Standing Committee Recommendation for Endorsement: Yes-18; No-1 6.
+Public and Member Comment NQF received 25 comments on the draft report from eight NQF member organizations and 17 members of the public during the extended 60-day commenting period.
+These comments were discussed at the June 26 post-comment meeting and addressed three themes.
+Theme 1 - Consideration of disparities during measure development: A commenter highlighted that the submission contained a limited description of the diversity within study samples and that the measure was not explicit about the inclusion of marginalized communities in the development of the measure. • In response, the developer plans to include additional descriptions of disparity considerations during measure development in future published manuscripts about this measure. • The developer also acknowledged that the inclusion of researchers of color in the measure development team might have led to a different result during measure development.
+The Committee had no concerns regarding this theme or the developer's response.
+0 Theme 2 - Capturing pregnancy intendedness: Commenters noted that the measure does not account for situations in which the patient would like to become pregnant, nor are there questions about pregnancy intendedness; therefore, the measure cannot assess the patient-centeredness of visits in which contraception is not desired. o In response, the developer explained that this measure is not meant to capture pregnancy intendedness.
+Rather, it is meant to focus only on visits where contraception is discussed in relation to preventing pregnancy.
+The Committee generally agreed with this response but also expressed interest in the 0 development of another measure to capture pregnancy intendedness.
+The Committee highlighted that the high rate of unintended pregnancies in the U.S. signals an 0 opportunity to improve counseling for pregnancy intendedness, which is especially important due to its influence on pregnancy outcomes.
+Theme 3 - Utility of survey questions: Commenters also noted that question four (#4) of the measure, which asks whether patients received enough information to make the best decision about their birth control method, implies that providers hold all knowledge and expertise needed for a patient to make their "best" decision and that this perspective is not patient-centered. o In its response, the developer reported that during testing, the final question of the survey/instrument was determined to be important for the purposes of the measure.
+The developer demonstrated that during measure testing, participants were answering the 0 guestion from their own perspective and not from an externally defined standard.
+Multiple stakeholders signaled that the question was important to assessing patient-centeredness and that the question captured an important aspect of measuring quality from a patient's perspective.
+The developer highlighted that the measure is intended to assess the patient's perspective, 0 and the primary aim of the question is not focused on the content of the visit, but rather the patient's understanding of their ability to make the best decision.
+The Committee had no concerns regarding this theme or the developer's response.
+0

-7. Consensus Standards Approval Committee (CSAC) Endorsement Decision: Yes-X; No-X (November 17-18, 2020: [Endorsed or Not Endorsed])
+7. Consensus Standards Approval Committee (CSAC) Endorsement Decision: Yes-11; No-0 (November 17-18, 2020: Endorsed)